anatoly314/markdown2anki/README.md

 MARKDOWN_PATH_TO_FILE=/Users/anatoly/Documents/git/anki-cards/fullstack.md
 MAX_NOTES_PER_REQUEST=10
 ```
+- Deck and model with names specified in `ANKI_DECK_NAME` and `ANKI_MODEL_NAME` must be created manually prior to running this script.
 - Most settings are self explaining.
 - `MARKDOWN_QUESTION_SELECTORS` and `MARKDOWN_ANSWER_SELECTORS`  are selectors which defining the start of the question and answer, see `example.md` above.
 They both can contain multiple selectors separated by a comma.
 - Sometimes when a big markdown file with a lot of questions is pushed to ANKI it might fail, so I added `MAX_NOTES_PER_REQUEST` which split questions to chunks of N questions/answers per chunk/request.